lindsayrgwatt/neighborhood/DEPLOY.md

 ### 3.

-Run the celery scheduler locally through this command:
+Run the celery scheduler locally through this command in a new Terminal window:

 `python manage.py celery worker -B --loglevel=info --settings=neighborhood.settings.local`